Hasan B. Alam: Training and medical career

-Research and Clinical Interests
+Research and clinical interests

-Dr. Alam's clinical focuses are in the areas of emergency general surgery, trauma, and surgical critical care.
+Alam's clinical focuses are in the areas of emergency general surgery, trauma, and surgical critical care.
 His research focuses on traumatic brain injury, hemorrhagic shock, cell preservation and response modulation to injuries, hemorrhage control, and development of novel treatments for sepsis.
 His research is funded by various national funding agencies including the National Institutes of Health (NIH), the Office of Naval Research (ONR), and the United States Department of Defense (D.o.D).

-Alam has authored more than 300 peer-reviewed manuscripts with around 11,000 citations, and has the h-index of 57.
+Alam has authored more than 350 peer-reviewed manuscripts with around 19,000 citations, and has the h-index of 71.
 In 2001, in collaboration with the Office of Naval Research, Alam was the first to successfully test the hemostatic dressing QuickClot® for use on the battlefield.
-For him, this meant “your buddy has to stop the bleeding, not the medic, not the surgeon”.
+For him, this meant "your buddy has to stop the bleeding, not the medic, not the surgeon".
 Within months of testing, QuickClot® was deployed for use by the special operation forces in Afghanistan.
 His work on QuickClot® has been featured in an interview on the surgery podcast series Behind the Knife.

 Alam's work on suspended animation models and therapeutic hypothermia as a treatment strategy to improve outcomes in trauma patients received international coverage.
 By suspending hundreds of injured pigs in hypothermia for more than an hour each, Alam has proved that crucial time can be bought to fix lethal injuries without compromising the vital organs.
 "With the pig essentially dead (in hypothermia), we've got hours to fix it", says Alam.
 His work helped in the conception of a federally funded clinical trial on the use of profound hypothermia in patients with traumatic arrest.

-His ongoing research aims to create ‘survivors out of non-survivors’ using novel cell-preserving drugs that target epigenetic modulation to treat critically ill trauma patients.
+His ongoing research aims to create 'survivors out of non-survivors' using novel cell-preserving drugs that target epigenetic modulation to treat critically ill trauma patients.
 The aim is to create an economical, shelf-stable and easy to administer treatment, in the form of a pill or an injection, that the soldiers can use on the battlefield to survive the critical first few hours of injuries.
-“If we can sustain the patient through the first few hours, not only will they recover, but they can return to being contributing members of society ”, says Alam.
+"If we can sustain the patient through the first few hours, not only will they recover, but they can return to being contributing members of society", says Alam.
 One such drug, valproic acid, is currently under clinical testing for use in hemorrhagic shock and traumatic brain injury.

 Dr. Alam holds more than 10 patents including the patent on 'portable hand pump for evacuation of fluids', which is used widely in hospitals around the world.

 The Alam Laboratory

-Dr. Alam has led a trauma research laboratory that started at the Uniformed Services University and then moved to the Massachusetts General Hospital, before relocating to the University of Michigan, Ann Arbor.
-Currently, the laboratory is housed in the Feinberg School of Medicine Campus in Downtown, Chicago.
-The Alam lab continues to produce quality research to improve trauma outcomes in both civilian and uniformed populations.
+Alam has led a trauma research laboratory that started at the Uniformed Services University and then moved to the Massachusetts General Hospital, before relocating to the University of Michigan, Ann Arbor.
+Currently, the laboratory is housed in the Feinberg School of Medicine Campus in Downtown Chicago.